PanosGreg/Invoke-AzCommand/readme.md

 The following features are out of scope, at least for now:

 - no logging in the remote machine (you can do that on your own of course)
-- no encryption on the input or output (I may add proper encryption later on).
+- no encryption in the input or output (I may add proper encryption later on).
   Although I do encrypt any credentials provided through the `-Credential` parameter.
-- you cannot use the `$using:` scope in the scriptblock to pass local variables onto the remote Azure VM (but you can use the `-ParameterList` or `-ArgumentList` options for that instead)
+- you cannot use the `$using:` scope in the scriptblock to pass local variables onto the remote Azure VM (although you can use the `-ParameterList` or `-ArgumentList` options for that instead)

+## TODO

+You can have a look at the `"\Docs\New Feature Ideas.txt"` if you want to see what I'm thinking about this module.